QuadCities.com Top Stories Of 2020: The Final Chapter, November And December

 Jason Platt, an author/illustrator from 71, has once again made the Texas Library Association’s 2021 Little Maverick Graphic Novel Reading List for his “Middle School Misadventures: Operation Hat Heist.”
 The TLA is the country’s largest state library association and Platt’s 2019 debut graphic novel, “Middle School Misadventures,” was named to the 2020 list as well.
 Released on Dec.
 1, the list is a recommended reading list of 83 graphic novels nationwide designed for children in grades K-5.

 Tristan Tapscott releases a children’s book co-authored with his daughter, Harper Leigh.
 “Stevie The Christmas Turkey” is released worldwide on Dreaming World Books and available on Amazon.

 Storm owner John Dawson announced this morning that former Director of Communications and Operations

 Brian Rothenberger has been promoted to the role of Team President.
 “Brian has a proven track record of success in every position he has held, both with the Storm and previous companies he has worked for,” said Dawson.
 “He has proven his abilities in managing our day-to-day operations through all the challenges of the pandemic, and now with our season being canceled for 20/21.
-I am proud to promote Brian to President of the Quad City Storm.”
+I am proud to promote Brian to President of the 59.”